Marine Corps Job: MOS 4421 Legal Services Specialist

-Marines in this position handle all variety of legal work, including research, preparing forms, reports, wills, powers of attorney and other documents that deal with legal and quasi-legal matters.
+Marines in this position handle all varieties of legal work, including research, preparing forms, reports, wills, powers of attorney, and other documents that deal with legal and quasi-legal matters.

 Their office responsibilities include checking any completed work for typos, keeping correspondence, directives and other files in order.
 If they're senior in grade, this position will act as legal services chief and senior enlisted adviser directly responsible to the officer in charge or staff judge advocate.

 The legal services chief acts as the active liaison between the command when dealing with enlisted policy and duty assignments, and adviser to the judge advocates with regard to enlisted instruction and supervision.